dillonkearns/incrementalelm.com/content/tips/automating-quality.md

 - elm-graphql (and other codegen)
 - elm-format

 These examples may seem obvious because we're used to them.
 But those tools weren't necessarily obvious before somebody saw that automation opportunity and took action.
 Could you find similar opportunities in your own codebase?
-What is slowing you down most in terms of context shifting, repetitive tasks, or quality issues?
+And what low-hanging fruit could you automate right now?
+Any time you can automate quality and correctness instead of verifying it manually, it's a huge win.

 ## Continuous Improvement

 Fully baked automation tools are great.
 But code is a lot easier to iterate on than hardware.
 So the best automation you can invest in is automating your habit of making small improvements as you see them!

 If you notice repeatedly doing an action in your editor, you could take a moment to look up the keyboard shortcut.
 Or move a set of manual commands into a repeatable script.
+You can even think of Making Impossible States Impossible as a type of automation, providing guardrails and ensuring that future changes don't run into the same issues.
+In Toyota culture, this concept of automating quality is called [poka yoke](https://kanbanize.com/lean-management/improvement/what-is-poka-yoke), or foolproofing.

 Importantly, these small habits and automations are greater than the sum of their parts.
 If you learn a keyboard shortcut for the rename function refactoring, you're not only saving the time you would have spent renaming manually or accessing the refactoring with the mouse.
 You are reducing the barrier to that action, which leads to better names in your codebase over time.